-- Implementation with a start-up period from YYYY to YYYY, followed by full-scale operation.
+1.5.
+Duration and financial impact ☑ limited duration - ☑ in effect from 01/01/2021 - ✓ Financial impact from 2021 to 2027 for commitment appropriations and from 2021 to 2031 for payment appropriations. □ unlimited duration Implementation with a start-up period from YYYY to YYYY, followed by fullscale operation.
 1.6.
-Management mode(s) planned38

-☑ Direct management by the Commission

-- \square by its departments, including by its staff in the Union delegations; - \Box by the executive agencies - ☑ Shared management with the Member States - □ Indirect management by entrusting budget implementation tasks to: - \Box third countries or the bodies they have designated; - \Box international organisations and their agencies (to be specified); - □the EIB and the European Investment Fund; - □ bodies referred to in Articles 70 and 71 of the Financial Regulation; - \Box public law bodies; - □ bodies governed by private law with a public service mission to the extent that they provide adequate financial guarantees; - □ bodies governed by the private law of a Member State that are entrusted with the implementation of a public-private partnership and that provide adequate financial guarantees; - - □ persons entrusted with the implementation of specific actions in the CFSP pursuant to Title V of the TEU, and identified in the relevant basic act. - If more than one management mode is indicated, please provide details in the 'Comments' section.
+Management mode(s) planned ☑ Direct management by the Commission - - by its departments, including by its staff in the Union delegations; $-\Box$ by the executive agencies ☑ Shared management with the Member States ☐ Indirect management by entrusting budget implementation tasks to: - □ third countries or the bodies they have designated; - □ international organisations and their agencies (to be specified); - □the EIB and the European Investment Fund; - □ bodies referred to in Articles 70 and 71 of the Financial Regulation; □ public law bodies; $-\Box$ bodies governed by private law with a public service mission to the extent that they provide adequate financial guarantees; - □ bodies governed by the private law of a Member State that are entrusted with the implementation of a public-private partnership and that provide adequate financial guarantees; - □ persons entrusted with the implementation of specific actions in the CFSP pursuant to Title V of the TEU, and identified in the relevant basic act. - If more than one management mode is indicated, please provide details in the 'Comments' section.
+Comments [...]